Ba'athist Arabization campaigns in northern Iraq: Kurdish resettlement and Kurdification

+Property claims after 2003

+The status of property transferred or occupied under Ba'athist policies was one unresolved effect of Arabization after 2003.
+In northern Iraq, conflicting claims arose over houses, farms, and agricultural land, particularly as returning displaced people sought to reclaim property that had been seized by Arab settlers.
+Some Arab settlers in towns like Khanaqin and Sinjar, as well as cities like Kirkuk and Mosul, claimed that they had property documents to houses that had been occupied during prior expulsions.

+In order to handle property claims related to confiscations during the former regime's Arabization policy, the Iraq Property Claims Commission was founded in January 2004.
+Later that year, the system had not yet been put into action, and in order to prevent additional displacement, property restoration was still dependent on impartial and fair procedures.
+Paperwork, hearings, site visits, appeals, and eviction procedures hindered the Commission's ability to decide restitution cases related to confiscations under Arabization.
+The Commission was eventually renamed the Commission for the Resolution of Real Property Disputes.
+After four years of operation, the Commission had received 140,000 claims and taken 41,000 decisions, but fewer than 10 percent of enforceable decisions had resulted in restitution of property to returnees or compensation to current occupants upon eviction.

+Wider political conflicts over Kirkuk and other contested territory continued to be linked to property restitution.
+Many Kurdish internally displaced people moved to Kirkuk between 2003 and 2008, but they frequently just returned "on paper" to file claims for compensation.
+Few Arab settlers left Kirkuk at the same time, which added to the city's overcrowding and made attempts to undo the effects of Arabization more difficult.

 Kirkuk status referendum (2007)

 The Kirkuk status referendum is the Kirkuk Governorate part of a plebiscite that will decide whether the multi-ethnic regions within Iraqi governorates of Diyala, Kirkuk, Saladin and Nineveh will become part of the Iraqi Kurdistan region.
 The referendum was initially planned for 15 November 2007, but was delayed first to 31 December, and then by a further six months.
 The Kurdish Alliance emphasized that the delay was for technical and not for political reasons.
 As the election was not called by early December 2008, it was postponed again as part of the deal to facilitate the regional elections on 31 January 2009.
 No fresh date has yet been set.

 Article 140 of the Constitution of Iraq states that before the referendum is carried out, measures should be taken to reverse the Arabization policy employed by the Saddam Hussein administration during the Al-Anfal Campaign.
 Thousands of Kurds returned to Kirkuk following the 2003 invasion of Iraq.
 The referendum will decide whether enough have returned for the area to be considered Kurdish.